 Thanks to the big wheels, your 2-year-old can easily push the cart around the house or yard, in true ice-cream cart style, with sounds and music.

 Let your child prepare you a delicious food platter with this cute set.
 It features twenty-seven pieces of play food.
 The fruits look so realistic and will be a delight for 3-year-olds, and older children as well.

 Your child can use the wooden knife to “cut” the fruits into pieces as they learn the concept of a quarter, half, and whole, for example.
 It’s a good time to introduce the basics of knife safety as well.
 All items are made of high-quality wood, and when playtime ends, there’s a crate to store all the fruits in.

 The pieces are held together with velcro, so keep in mind this can irritate your little one’s skin if they run it across it.

 If your child loves pizza, they’re sure to love this themed set.
 Here, they get to create their own, using different toppings, such as olives and salami.
 The toppings attach to the pizza with velcro, so they won’t be sliding off when the pizza goes in the cardboard oven.

 Comes complete with a chef’s hat, six mustaches, and a menu for ordering.
 The set also comes with a drawer of coins and bills for check time, to make the play even more realistic.
 The whole shebang is ready for your young pizza maker, 3 years and up.

-Everything is made of durable BPA-free plastic.
+Everything is made of durable materials.
 The set is suitable for children aged 3 and up.
 Given the variety, these items can be transferred over to a play kitchen set once your kid is ready.
 Great fun for sharing, too, with plenty for everyone.